The Ins and Outs of a Budget Surplus

 What is a budget surplus?

 Generally, a budget surplus applies to governments and the government’s spending while running a locality, state, or country.
-For example, the USA last had a budget surplus during the fiscal year 2001.
 So, what is the surplus budget meaning?

 A budget surplus (aka fiscal surplus) occurs when revenue exceeds spending for a set period.
 For governments, this means that the government brought in more money than it spent.
 But, how does a budget surplus apply to businesses?